Fish in tomato sauce, a quick and simple white fish fillet recipe made in one pan.

-- 4 white fish fillet,125 g-140g / 4.4 – 5 oz each (redfish, pollock, pangasius or similar)
+- 4 white fish fillet 125 g-140g / 4.4 – 5 oz each (redfish, pollock, pangasius, or similar)

 - lots of parsley

-Chop the onions and the garlic cloves finely.
+- Chop the onions and the garlic cloves finely.
 Chop the pepper into small cubes.

-Give the chopped tomatoes and their juices to the pan.
-Add the tomato paste and the sugar and stir well.
-Cook for about 15-20 minutes or until the peppers and onions are very soft.
+- Give the chopped tomatoes and their juices to the pan.
+Add the tomato paste, sugar, some fine sea salt, and pepper.
+Stir well.

-Place the fish fillet in the pan, spoon a little tomato sauce over them and let simmer gently for about 5 minutes.
+- Place the fish fillet in the pan, spoon a little tomato sauce over them and let simmer gently for about 5 minutes.

-Sprinkle with chopped parsley and serve immediately with mashed potatoes.
+- Sprinkle with chopped parsley and serve immediately with mashed potatoes.